 Bosch also makes dishwashers that are considered suitable for people with disabilities.
-ADA (Americans with Disabilities Act) compliant dishwashers have reduced height (32 inches as opposed to 33 or 34”).
+ADA compliant dishwashers have reduced height (32-inches as opposed to 33 or 34-inches).
 The controls and knobs also must be accessed readily with one arm.
 KitchenAid does not have ADA-compliant dishwashers.

 In interior design, the similarity between both brands ends in the stainless-steel interior and also the third rack, which is present in most of the models.
 The stainless-steel interior helps to improve drying (by condensation) than the plastic tub interior of earlier dishwasher models.

 Let’s look at the differences between KitchenAid and Bosch in interior design: